 - Try to use a lighter to moderate weight.

-12. Standing wall curl
+12. Standing Wall Curl

 The Standing wall curl is the best variation of the standing dumbbell curl because this exercise is done with strict form.